mylinuxforwork/dotfiles/README.md

 PLEASE BACKUP YOUR EXISTING .config FOLDER WITH YOUR DOTFILES BEFORE STARTING THE SCRIPTS FOR INITIONAL INSTALLTION.

-The script will try to create a backup from an older dotfiles installation.
+The script will try to create a backup from an previous dotfiles installation.

+PLEASE READ THIS README until the end before starting the installation.

 ### Installation with GIT (Rolling Release of main branch)